Saving for retirement ahead of all the other daily pressures on finances can be tough.

 Save – but not necessarily into a pension

 Most mothers and carers, whilst staying at home, will be a non or basic rate taxpayer, so to put money into a pension would offer limited tax benefits.
 However, savers benefit from a 20 per cent tax relief boost on the first £2,880 of pension contributions per tax year, regardless of whether income is earned, turning the sum into £3,600.
 The same limits apply if someone else, such as a partner, makes contributions on their behalf.

 An ISA (Individual Savings Account) could be a better option.
 You can invest up to £20,000 in an ISA during this tax year (2017/2018) and your money grows tax-free.
 You can access the cash if you need to, even when invested into a Stocks and Shares ISA.
 If circumstances change, these funds could then be moved into a pension to generate tax relief.

 The State Pension will be useful to have in retirement no matter how much you manage to save elsewhere.
 It is essential however, that you do not take it for granted without checking that you will qualify.

 It is not the amount you pay that counts but the number of years you have paid in.
 Currently you need to have 30 years’ worth of contributions or credits to qualify for the full state pension.
-You can check your National Insurance record online using gov.uk tool which will also tell you whether you can pay voluntary contributions to fill any gaps and how much that might cost.
+Using the GOV.uk tool, you can check your National Insurance record online which will also tell you whether you can pay voluntary contributions to fill any gaps and how much that might cost.

 Automatic enrolment began in 2012 and is currently being rolled out across the UK.
 That means that if you qualify (and most workers will) you will be automatically signed up to your workplace scheme.